astropy/astropy/docs/development/codeguide.rst

       class Whatever(Superclass):
           ...

+  In the astropy core package, such optional dependencies should be recorded in the ``dev-pip-requirements`` file in the root of the repository.

 * General utilities necessary for but not specific to the package or sub-package should be placed in the ``packagename.utils`` module.
 These utilities will be moved to the :mod:`astropy.utils` module when the